 - at a higher dose than prescribed for you, or

 - with other medicines that contain LABA or an anticholinergic for any reason.
 Ask your healthcare provider or pharmacist if any of your other medicines are LABA or anticholinergic medicines.

 - Call your healthcare provider or get emergency medical care right away if your breathing problems worsen with STIOLTO RESPIMAT, you need to use your rescue inhaler medicine more often than usual, or your rescue inhaler medicine does not work as well for you at relieving your symptoms.

 What are the possible side effects with STIOLTO RESPIMAT?

 STIOLTO RESPIMAT can cause serious side effects, including:

-- If your COPD symptoms worsen over time do not increase your dose of STIOLTO RESPIMAT, instead call your healthcare provider.
+- COPD symptoms can get worse over time.
+If your COPD symptoms worsen over time, do not increase your dose of STIOLTO RESPIMAT, instead call your healthcare provider.

-- heart problems including fast or irregular heartbeat, palpitations, chest pain, and increased blood pressure.
+- effects on your heart, including fast or irregular heartbeat, palpitations, chest pain, and increased blood pressure.

 - new or worsening eye problems including acute narrow-angle glaucoma.
 Symptoms of acute narrow-angle glaucoma include eye pain or discomfort, blurred vision, seeing halos or colored images around lights, and red eyes.
 Call your healthcare provider right away if you have any of these symptoms.
 Use caution as some of these eye problems can affect your ability to drive and operate appliances and machinery.